ODORSTRIKE vs Febreze: Which Works Better on Indian Clothes?

 The "masking vs neutralising" thing isn't marketing spin.
 Masking means a fragrance covers the odor.
 Neutralising means a chemical reaction converts the odor molecule into a non-volatile compound.
 ODORSTRIKE does the second.
 Most Indian "fabric sprays" just do the first, and cost more.

-Verdict for an Indian buyer
+What's the verdict for an Indian buyer?

 If you need a home fabric spray for upholstery, Febreze is still the answer — buy it, keep it in the laundry cupboard.